-Condition Description king, traffic unt: E92 continued The Proponent must develop an Interchange Access Plan for each station to inform and road changes, and integration of public domain and transport initiatives around (j) safety audits, including but not limited to a review of traffic facility and cycle changes to ensure compliance with Austroads design criteria; Safeguarding (k) final design, infrastructure, management and service measures and the level of access and service to be achieved for all users; and s and (I) the contents of the Interchange Operations and Maintenance Plan (IOMP) and operational management provisions for future operational requirements, inclu maintenance, security and management responsibilities.
-The Interchange Access Plan(s) must be prepared in consultation with the Traffic a Transport Liaison Group (TTLG) and the Design Review Panel and must be suppor by traffic and transport analysis.
+Condition Description Relevance in the document E92 continued The Proponent must develop an Interchange Access Plan for each station to inform the final design of transport and access facilities and services, including footpaths, cycleways, passenger facilities, parking and road changes, and integration of public domain and transport initiatives around and at each station.
+The Interchange Access Plan(s) must consider walking and cycling catchments and take into account (j) safety audits, including but not limited to a review of traffic facility and cycle A safety audit was undertaken for the Stage 1 design and used to inform further development of the Interchange Access Plan. changes to ensure compliance with Austroads design criteria; A number of safety audit findings, including the cycleway configuration were raised.
+Cycleway configuration has been updated through design stages and an updated safety audit will be undertaken based on the latest design. (k) final design, infrastructure, management and service measures and the level of access and service to be achieved for all users; and Design principles and access and service objectives are detailed in Section 2.0: Interchange and transfer principles and Section 7.1 Crows Nest - walking interchange and transfer requirements. access and service to be achieved for all users, and Pedestrian modelling has been assessed to 2036 and is of an acceptable level of service.
+(I) the contents of the Interchange Operations and Maintenance Plan (IOMP) and operational management provisions for future operational requirements, including maintenance, security and management responsibilities.
+The IOMP was used to inform operations and maintenance access requirements.
+Refer to Section 8.0: Crows Nest - operations, maintenance and management provisions.
+The Interchange Access Plan(s) must be prepared in consultation with the Traffic and Transport Liaison Group (TTLG) and the Design Review Panel and must be supported The Interchange Access Plan has undergone various levels of consultation with stakeholders including council, the TTLG and the DRP, as documented in Section 3.0: Consultation. by traffic and transport analysis.
 Where necessary, consultation must also be undertaken with major landholders adjoining station precincts.
-The Plan(s) must de delivery and implementation program which must be provided to and agreed by th Secretary before commencement of permanent aboveground facilities at any statis site E93 In developing the Interchange Access Plan(s), the Proponent must consider: (a) traffic and accessibility design requirements; and (b) the Station Design and Precinct Plan(s) required by Condition E101. nd future E96 The Interchange Access Plan(s) must be reviewed by a qualified traffic and transp professional(s), independent of the detailed design process for the CSSI, having regard to the requirements of this approval. ucture and ty to the station.
+The Plan(s) must detail a delivery and implementation program which must be provided to and agreed by the Secretary before commencement of permanent aboveground facilities at any station site This document also details a program for delivery and implementation of the works required for the interchange, listed in Section 10.0: Crows Nest - actions.
+Traffic and transport analysis was undertaken to support the design and action plan.
+E93 In developing the Interchange Access Plan(s), the Proponent must consider: (a) traffic and accessibility design requirements; and Traffic and accessibility design requirements were accounted for, including the Disability Discrimination Act, Disability Standards for Accessible Public Transport and Roads and Maritime Services standards.
+Refer to: Section 2.6: Legislative requirements and applicable guidelines.
+Section 10.0: Crows Nest - actions. (b) the Station Design and Precinct Plan(s) required by Condition E101.
+The Interchange Access Plan and Station Design and Precinct Plan are being developed in conjunction with one another.
+Refer to Section 2.11: Consideration of Station Design and Precinct Plan.
+E96 The Interchange Access Plan(s) must be reviewed by a qualified traffic and transport professional(s), independent of the detailed design process for the CSSI, having regard to the requirements of this approval.
+The Interchange Access Plan has been reviewed by an independent traffic and transport professional (Samsa Consulting) in March 2020 and December 2021.
+The outcomes of the review identify the Interchange Access Plan is within a satisfactory rating.